 The open heel fins have a convenient rapid release strap that is also easy to adjust to get a good fit.
 The foot pocket is surprisingly comfortable for such a budget priced snorkel set.

 These fins travel easy in their quick drying gear bag, made from plastic mesh.
 Not only will you get a great value and a quality set of gear, but you also have the choice of thirteen stylish colors.
+The Seavenger is the best snorkel set for the money.

 If you are looking for a quality set of snorkel gear that will give you a great experience on the water at a low cost, this mask, fin, and snorkel set by Phantom Aquatics is perfect for your needs.